BlockchainCommons/Gordian/README.md

 **[Gordian QRTool](https://github.com/BlockchainCommons/GordianQRTool-iOS)**
 **Roles:** Seed Vault

 A more general data storage tool that displays how the Gordian Principles can apply to the protection of a variety of digital data that has been encoded as QRs.
-It also shows the tightest partitioning, allowing seed storage and nothing else.
+It also shows the tightest partitioning, allowing secure seed storage and nothing else.
 This is also a fully released app.

 **[Gordian Cosigner](https://github.com/BlockchainCommons/GordianSigner-Catalyst).**
 **Roles:** Cosigner, Seed Vault

 An offline PSBT and multi-sig signer.
 You can import keys and read PSBTs via QR code.
-After you sign the PSBT, you can then move it back to your Wallet, which will coordinate the broadcast of the transaction.
-The current iteration support Seed Generation, but the plan was to remove it to better partition the services.
+After you sign the PSBT, you can then transfer it back to your Wallet across an airgap, which will coordinate the broadcast of the transaction.
+The current iteration supports Seed Generation, but the plan was to remove it to better partition the services.
 This app has never advanced to a full release, in large part because its functionality, and thus its reference examples, have been superceded by Seed Tool.

 **[LetheKit](https://github.com/BlockchainCommons/bc-lethekit)**
 **Roles:** Seed Generator

 A do-it-yourself hardware kit that can be used to generate secure seeds for Bitcoin.
-It shares functionality with Seed Gool, but functions as fully airgapped hardware rather than software on a closely held but potentially connect device.
+It shares functionality with Seed Tool, but functions as fully airgapped hardware rather than software on a closely held but potentially connected device.
+It's also more tightly partitioned, focusing exclusively on seed generation.

 ### Microservices

-_Blockchain Commons also also produced reference apps to demonstrate microservices within its architecture:_
+_Blockchain Commons also produces reference apps to demonstrate microservices within its architecture._

 **[SpotBit](https://github.com/BlockchainCommons/spotbit)**
 **Roles:** Pricing Calculator

-A price-info microservice, used by Gordian Wallet (and potentially other Gordian services) through a _torgap_.
+A price-info microservice, used by Gordian Wallet (and potentially other paritioned services) through a _torgap_.
 Spotbit can be used to aggregate Bitcoin pricing information from a variety of exchanges and to store that data.

 ### Wallet & Server

-_Our first generation of reference apps focused on partitioning of wallet and server services and creating a first model for a self-sovereign multisig.
+_The first generation of Blockchain Commons reference apps focused on partitioning of wallet and server services and creating a first model for a self-sovereign multisig.
 The Wallet design has been superceded by better partitioned services, but remains as a reference.
 The server remains a crucial element of our infrastructure, usable by any properly partitioned Transaction Coordinator, whether it be Gordian Wallet or Sparrow._

 **[Gordian Wallet](https://github.com/BlockchainCommons/GordianWallet-iOS)**
 **Roles:** Cosigner, Policy Coordinator, Seed Vault (partial), Transaction Coordinator

 Gordian Wallet is a mobile Bitcoin wallet that supports sophisticated [#SmartCustody](https://www.smartcustody.com/) features such as multi-sigs and PSBTs.
 It acts as: a policy coordinator, determining how you set up your accounts; a transaction coordinator, creating transactions based on your policies; and a broadcast coordinator, determining how to send our your transactions.
-Note that the Seed functionality of Gordian Wallet is limited because its multisig design shares Seeds with the linked [Gordian Server](https://github.com/BlockchainCommons/GordianServer-macOS).
+Note that the Seed role of Gordian Wallet is limited because its multisig design shares Seeds with the linked [Gordian Server](https://github.com/BlockchainCommons/GordianServer-macOS).

 **[Gordian Server](https://github.com/BlockchainCommons/GordianServer-macOS).**
 **Roles:** Cosigner, Network Server, Seed Generator, Seed Vault (partial)